joergschwarzwaelder/hhc2024/Objective-3/README.md

 **Location: Frosty's Beach**

 This objective is about the completion of a game, where the player needs to collect crates while following a chosen and pre-defined route.
-The player travels from the green starting flag to the checked goal flag.
+The player travels from the green starting flag to the chequered goal flag.
 Up to two springs (for jumping) and two tunnel elements (to teleport) can be added to the screen.

 ## Easy
 To get the silver achievement, the first 12 levels have to be completed.